otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools.md

 import express from "express";

-// Import the index controllers module import { getIndex } from "../controllers/index.js";
+// Import the index controllers module import {
+  getFunctionExample1,
+  getFunctionExample2,
+} from "../controllers/index.js";

 // Create an Express router
 const router = express.Router();

 // Create a GET route
-router.get("/", getIndex); // The first argument is the route path, the second argument is the controller function
+router.get("/", getFunctionExample1); // The first argument is the route path, the second argument is the controller function router.get("/languages", getFunctionExample2);

 // Export the router
 export default router;